algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 #### b.
 Solution

 After some time of research, when the QA put 'License' in the title, he was invited to another menu and found the tabs when is possible to add it.

+### 3. Be Lost on the Project

+#### a.
+Overview

+The Technical Leader (TL), the Program Manager (PGM), and the Technical Writer (TW) don't really understand the project.
+The first doesn't understand the subject and is lost in it.
+PGM and TW didn't understand the concept of the API.

+#### b.
+Solution

+The Software Engineer (SE) explains the project concept to the team.
+The Project Manager (PM) and the Quality Assurence (QA) try to explain also the project to everyone who needs an explanation.

 ## E. Uncompleted Tasks